technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 4 - Write Copilot prompts for creating report pages in Power BI.md

     ![A screenshot of a computer Description automatically generated](./media/media4/image18.png)

+**Note** - The suggested prompts might be different from the one shown in this Lab as copilot uses different methodologies.
+You can select as per the details that you want to analyse.

 ## Task 2 – Creating pages for the custom prompts to copilot